mlmc.tool

 write_ascii(mshfile=None)[source]

-Dump the mesh out to a Gmsh 2.0 msh file.
+Dump the mesh out to a Gmsh 2.0 (textual) msh file.

 write_binary(filename=None)[source]

-Dump the mesh out to a Gmsh 2.0 msh file.
+Dump the mesh out to a Gmsh 2.0 msh file in binary format.

 write_element_data(f, ele_ids, name, values)[source]